Marion Blue Racers

 The Marion Blue Racers were a professional indoor football team based in Marion, Ohio.
 The Blue Racers began play as an expansion team in the Continental Indoor Football League (CIFL) in 2011, before moving to the United Indoor Football League (UIFL) for the 2012 season.
 The Blue Racers returned to the CIFL in 2013.
 The team had announced that it would be joining the Xtreme Indoor Football League (XIFL) for the 2014, but later re-signed with the CIFL.
 During the 2015 season, the Blue Racers played as members of X-League Indoor Football.

 The Blue Racers were the second indoor football team to be based in Marion, the first being CIFL charter members the Marion Mayhem from 2006 to 2010.
-The owners of the Blue Racers are LaMonte and Shavonne Coleman.
+The first owners of the Blue Racers were LaMonte and Shavonne Coleman.
 The Blue Racers played their home games at the Veterans Memorial Coliseum.

 Franchise history

 2011 season

 The franchise couldn't have asked for a more exciting start than their first game on March 5, 2011.
-Marion entered the 4th quarter trailing 37-23 to the Port Huron Predators.
+Marion entered the 4th quarter trailing 37–23 to the Port Huron Predators.
 They started their comeback by scoring a touchdown with 10:31 left in the game.
-Mike Tatum caught a nine-yard touchdown pass from Josh Harris and Tyler Lorenz added the extra point, cutting Port Huron's lead was cut to 37-30.
+Mike Tatum caught a nine-yard touchdown pass from Josh Harris and Tyler Lorenz added the extra point, cutting Port Huron's lead was cut to 37–30.
 With 3:27 left in the game, Harris ran in from three yards out to tie the game.
 The game winning score came on an eight-yard run by Harris with 27 seconds to play.
 Port Huron quarterback Jim Roth was intercepted by Bryan Williams as time expired to secure the victory.

 On April 2, 2011, the Blue Racers set a CIFL record with 8 rushing touchdowns in a single game, against the Indianapolis Enforcers.
-After the Blue Racers got off to a 3-1 start, Demetrius Ross stepped down from his head coaching position, citing personal reasons.
+After the Blue Racers got off to a 3–1 start, Demetrius Ross stepped down from his head coaching position, citing personal reasons.
 His Defensive Coordinator, Ryan Terry took over as head coach, just 2 days before the Blue Racers played their first road game at the Dayton Silverbacks.
-The Blue Racers went on to an 8-2 regular season record, losing twice to the Cincinnati Commandos.
-The team defeated the Dayton Silverbacks 53-18 in the league Semi-Finals, before being defeated by the Commandos again in the 2011 CIFL Championship Game 44-29.
+The Blue Racers went on to an 8–2 regular season record, losing twice to the Cincinnati Commandos.
+The team defeated the Dayton Silverbacks 53–18 in the league Semi-Finals, before being defeated by the Commandos again in the 2011 CIFL Championship Game 44–29.